 Whether this dictum should be given the force of law has been disputed for more than three decades.
-Audi and Volkswagen of America (the U.S. importer) assumed that personal jurisdiction over them was proper based on the stream-of-commerce theory or something similar; otherwise, they would also have challenged jurisdiction.
-Note that the dictum above addresses both the state where the product at issue in the lawsuit was sold (state number four of the list described in the text accompanying note 14) and the state where many similar products are sold, even if the product at issue in the lawsuit was not sold there (state number five of the list above).
-That is, jurisdiction over Audi and Volkswagen of America was assumed to be proper in Oklahoma not just when the car involved in the litigation was sold in Oklahoma, but also when, as in World-Wide Volkswagen, similar cars were sold by local retailers to other consumers in Oklahoma.
-On the one hand, jurisdiction on this basis seems fair, because if Audi and Volkswagen of America can expect to be sued in Oklahoma based on cars sold there, it is not much of an extra burden to expect them to defend suits in Oklahoma arising out of sales in New York.
-On the other hand, such suits do not fit neatly into the Supreme Court's division of personal jurisdiction into specific and general.27 When there is general jurisdiction, jurisdiction is proper for all suits.
+Audi and Volkswagen of America (the U.S. importer) assumed that personal jurisdiction over them was proper based on the stream of commerce theory or something similar; otherwise they would also have challenged jurisdiction.
+Note that the dictum above addresses both the state where the product at issue in the lawsuit was sold (state # 4 on p.
+6) and the state where many similar products are sold, even if the product at issue in the lawsuit was not sold there (state #5 on p.
+7).
+That is, jurisdiction over Audi and Volkswagen of America was assumed to be proper in Oklahoma not just when the car involved in the litigation was sold in Oklahoma, but also when, as in World-Wide Volkswagen itself, similar cars were sold by local retailers to other consumers in Oklahoma.
+On the one hand, jurisdiction on this basis seems fair, because if Audi and Volkswagen of America can fairly expect to be sued in Oklahoma based on cars sold there, it is not much of an extra burden to expect them to defend suits in Oklahoma arising out of sales in New York.
+On the other hand, such suits do not fit neatly into the Supreme Court's division of personal jurisdiction into specific and general.23 When there is general jurisdiction, jurisdiction is proper for all suits.
 General jurisdiction is usually only proper in states where the defendant is incorporated, headquartered, or has other "substantial and continuous contacts," such as a large manufacturing plant.
-General jurisdiction was, therefore, not a plausible basis for jurisdiction in World-Wide Volkswagen.
-Specific jurisdiction is personal jurisdiction arising out of contacts relating to the lawsuit itself and confers jurisdiction only in cases in which such contacts are present.
-Specific jurisdiction over Audi and Volkswagen of America seems implausible because the Robinsons' suit did not arise out of Audi's and Volkswagen of America's contacts with Oklahoma.
-Audi's and Volkswagen of America's only contacts with Oklahoma were retail sales in that state, and those contacts did not give rise to the Robinsons' suit because the Robinsons purchased their car in New York.
+General jurisdiction was, therefore, not at a plausible basis for jurisdiction in World-Wide Volkswagen.
+Specific jurisdiction is personal jurisdiction arising out of contacts relating to the lawsuit itself and confers jurisdiction only in cases where such contacts are present.
+Specific jurisdiction over Audi and Volkswagen of America seems implausible, because the Robinsons' suit did not arise out of Audi's and Volkswagen of America's contacts with Oklahoma.
+Audi and Volkswagen of America's only contacts with Oklahoma were retail sales in that state, and those contacts did not give rise to the Robinsons' suit, because the Robinsons purchased their car in New York.